offbynull/learn/Math/input/input.md

 Knowing this, a new vertical subtraction algorithm / implementation isn't needed.
 The inputs can be massaged (remove decimal point) so they work with the existing algorithm and the output can be massaged back (place in decimal point).

 Since decimal numbers also have a sign, vertical subtraction can't be used if either number is negative.
 Rather, integer subtraction needs to be used.
-Integer subtraction makes use to vertical subtraction but also accounts for the sign.
+Integer subtraction makes use of whole number vertical subtraction_WHOLE but also accounts for the sign.

 ```{note}
 If you know about decimal multiplication and decimal division already, you're essentially counting the number of fractional digits for the number that has more fractional digits, then multiplying each number by 10 for that many iterations.